Color-Kinematics Duality for Pure Yang-Mills and Gravity at One and Two Loops: Ultraviolet Properties of Gravity

 We now turn to the ultraviolet properties of the gravity double-copy theory consisting of a graviton, dilaton, and antisymmetric tensor, from the perspective of the double-copy formalism.
 The theory generated by taking the double copy of pure Yang-Mills corresponds to the low-energy effective Lagrangian of the bosonic part of string theory~\cite{EffectiveAction},

 where $H_{\mu\nu\rho}=\partial_{\mu}A_{\nu\rho}+\partial_{\nu}A_{\rho\mu}+\partial_{\rho}A_{\mu\nu}$, and $A_{\mu\nu}=-A_{\nu\mu}$ is the rank-two antisymmetric tensor field.

 Pure Einstein gravity is one-loop finite in four dimensions~\cite{tHooftVeltman}.
 However, when coupled to a scalar (dilaton)~\cite{tHooftVeltman} or to a rank-two antisymmetric tensor~\cite{antisymm}, the theory is divergent.
 We find that the double-copy theory coupled to both a dilaton and an antisymmetric tensor is also divergent, although for all these theories the four-point amplitudes with at least one external graviton are finite, as expected from simple counterterm arguments.
 We will show that the cancellation no longer holds at two loops, and the theory has an $R^3$ counterterm, in much the same way as it does for pure Einstein gravity~\cite{GoroffSagnotti}.
 In six dimensions, pure Einstein gravity is ultraviolet divergent at one loop~\cite{Deq6Div}.
 We find the same to be true in our double-copy theory, and we find a divergence in eight dimensions as well.
 We will give the explicit form of the divergences for these cases.
+In carrying out these computations we use the four-dimensional helicity scheme~\cite{FDH}.
+It would be interesting to compare our results to ones obtained using the standard dimensional-regularization scheme, used in, for example, Ref.~\cite{GoroffSagnotti}.